 Look out for signs of dehydration

 A fever caused by any illness may contribute to dehydration.
-The fever itself can cause more sweating, and some children who become irritable with a fever do not drink as much as they might need.
-In particular, dehydration can develop more quickly in a child who is vomiting or has a lot of diarrhoea.
+The fever itself can cause more sweating and some children who become irritable with a fever do not drink as much as they might need.
+In particular, dehydration can develop more quickly in a child who is being sick (vomiting) or has a lot of diarrhoea.
 Encourage your child to have plenty to drink if they have a fever.
-Signs of dehydration include: a dry mouth, no tears, sunken eyes, drowsiness, and generally becoming more unwell.
+Signs of dehydration include a dry mouth, no tears, sunken eyes, drowsiness and generally becoming more unwell.
 Seek medical help if you suspect that your child is becoming dehydrated.

 Meningitis and septicaemia - what to look out for